 CMOG 8618.
 MARINE GEOLOGY OF THE CARIBBEAN (I, II) (On demand).
 Four credit hours.
+Two hours of lecture and two three-hours.

+hours.
 Two hours of lecture and two three-hour laboratory periods per week.
 Prerequisite: 15 credit hours in Geology.